Lunar Gala 2018: FEROX

 Creative Direction / Identity / Event Production / Advertising

 Lunar Gala is one of the largest fashion events in Pittsburgh, having sold out over 1200 seats each year with 140+ students involved in producing, designing, modeling, and dancing in the show.
-Students across all majors and cultures create original and creative lines, infusing technology and complex materials with wearable fashion.
+Students across all majors and cultures at Carnegie Mellon create original and creative lines, infusing technology and complex materials with wearable fashion.

 I was the LG 2018 Creative Director, leading a team of Print, Motion, Web, Brand, and Experience designers.
-The entire Creative team is about 17 designers.
+The entire Creative team was about 17 designers.
 I created the concept behind FEROX, strategized the advertising techniques, and directed the creation of our deliverables through 3 key phases: Day of Show, Advertising, and Recruitment.

 This was a 10 month project.

 Following the show in February 2018, our work has also been displayed in the Carnegie Museum of Art's theatre space for a Third Thursday event.

 Ferox is primal.
 Ferox is chaotic.
 Ferox is a return to instinct.
 Embodied by the human species, Ferox represents a blind and reckless freedom that must be contained for the sake of maintaining the civility we all value and from which we all benefit.
 Ultimately...
 Ferox must be quelled.

 It's an experiential future, in the form of a fashion show.